The Days

 “We’re pushing the edges here in many respects and there are a lot of red flags that normally could be going up, but everyone is saying, no, this is the show we want to do.”

-So, I’m thinking first of all, what could be edgier than American Beauty.
-Second of all, any show that claims “new territory” for average, middle-America in the television format is making a pretty huge and interesting claim.
+What could be edgier than American Beauty?
+Any show that claims “new territory” for average, middle-America in the television format is making a huge and interesting claim.

 From Arthur and Marilouise Kroker, ‘Fashion Holograms in BODY INVADERS: panic sex in America, 1987, edited and introduced by Arthur and Marilouise Kroker, p.45.
 Ripped from Literary/aesthetic Cliche-probes in The American Classroom-Without-Walls: